 Formal Education Informal Education It is imparted in institutional settings.
-It is imparted in non Institutional settings.
-It has a systematic and well planned curriculum.
-It has no curriculum and is spread over entire period of one's life.
-E.g school • E.g family

-Education in Ancient Society Education in Modern Society No formal schooling.
+It has a systematic and well It is imparted in non Institutional settings.
+It has no curriculum and is planned curriculum. spread over entire period of one's life.
+E.g school • E.g family Education in Ancient Society Education in Modern Society No formal schooling.
 Formal schooling.
 Children learned customs and broader way of life by participating in activities with adults.
 Need for specialized learning and skill attainment.